 Clause 6 of Part III of Annex 1 shall be deleted in its entirety.
 Instead, the Parties agree on the following: The Services may include technology and content protected by patent, copyright and/or trademark laws, which have been licensed by Supplier from third party suppliers in full or in part.
 All ownership and rights in the Services shall remain with Learnship and its suppliers.
 Supplier grants to the user / subscriber a non-exclusive, non-transferable and non-sublicensable right, limited in time to the term of the Individual Purchase Agreement, to use the Supplier's learning platform(s) and the provided training materials for the training sessions, for wrap-up of the training sessions or for controlling the training progress.
 Use rights exceeding the aforementioned scope or other rights, e.g. with regard to training methods or training materials, are not granted.
 Any use or publication of training methods or training materials requires prior written consent of Supplier.
 Customer and its users shall not amend, lease, lend, sell or market the provided software, content or materials.

+Supplier shall only be liable for damages caused by Supplier or its agents by willful or gross negligent misconduct.
+The liability for normal negligence shall be limited to breach of a material obligation of this Agreement.
+In such case the liability shall be limited to the typically foreseeable damages.
+The foregoing limitation of liability shall not apply to any cases of mandatory statutory liability (in particular according to the Product Liability Act), neither for liability arising of negligent injury of life, body, or health.

 Code of Conduct for Suppliers

 Supplier shall comply with all obligations of the “Code of Conduct for Suppliers” attached as Annex 2.
 All rights and duties stated therein shall also apply with respect to this Agreement and any Individual Purchase Agreement concluded hereunder.